ericoporto/ags-manual-wiki/Globalfunctions_General.md

 tints on the screen, but does NOT override individual character and object light levels.

-**NOTE**: Setting an ambient light level will disable ambient RGB tint, if there one was previously set.
+**NOTE:** Setting an ambient light level will disable ambient RGB tint, if there one was previously set.

 Example: